Afcon 2019: Egypt’s Ahmed Hassan Kouka ruled out of Round of 16 game | Goal.com

 It means the frontman will miss the host nation’s Last 16 tie but he should be available for the quarter-finals if Javier Aguirre’s side progresses.

-The first knockout round begins on June 6, with Egypt likely to play one of the third-placed teams from Group C, D or E.
+The first knockout round begins on July 5, with Egypt to face South Africa in Cairo on July 6.